vnkn17/CS144_Project/README.md

 https://questokenapp.herokuapp.com/
 This is the live deployed link.
-If you have a local copy of the code, compile the countracts, start Ganache, migrate the code, set up metamask with Ganache (like described above), it should work with the Ethereum.
+If you have a local copy of the code, compile the contracts, start Ganache, migrate the code, set up metamask with Ganache (like described above), it should work with the Ethereum.

 ## Main File Reference